Goethe University Frankfurt

 Campus Westend, PEG 4.G171

 60323 Frankfurt am Main

-Michael Bernhard is German-Canadian and studied Education, Psychology and Philosophy at Hagen University until 2011.
-In his Master thesis “Bridge Training Programs as a means to occupational integration of immigrants in Ontario”, he researched the institutional-educational support of transitions of adult migrants into the Canadian labour market.
+Michael Bernhard studied Education, Psychology and Philosophy at Hagen University until 2011.
+In his Master thesis “Bridge Training Programs as a means to occupational integration of immigrants in Ontario,” he researched the institutional-educational support of transitions of adult migrants into the Canadian labour market.
 Following his move to Canada in 2002, he assumed a leadership role in an organization for adult education and counselling with a focus on immigrant supports.
 In his work with Wilfrid Laurier University and the University of Waterloo, he developed Community Service-Learning courses and guided the practical training of social work students.
-After a period as Regional Manager for a French-American enterprise, Michael is currently working as Lecturer and Research Associate with the Department of Adult and Further Education at Goethe University Frankfurt.
+After a period in the leadership teamof a French-American enterprise, Michael is currently working as Lecturer and Research Associate with the Department of Adult and Further Education at Goethe University Frankfurt.
 As part of the Cooperative Research Training Group “Doing Transitions” he is once again researching migration trajectories.
 Through his doctoral research, he explores how transitions during adult migration are shaped, coped with and used as opportunities for learning and transformation.

 Learning and transformation processes during transitions of adult migrants in Canada